 Figure 13 shows the MER and the channel estimation error, both in logarithmic scale.
-In this figure, it is more evident how strong the relationship between estimation error and the MER system is.
+In this figure, it is more evident how strong the relationship between estimation error and the MER is.
 When reducing the distance between the pilot subcarriers the estimation error decreases exponentially, while the MER increases exponentially.

-Figure 14 presents the MER versus the estimation error, both in logarithmic scale.
-Thus, it is possible to conclude that the MER is related almost linearly with the channel estimation error, if both measures are analyzed on a logarithmic scale.
-Several tests have been performed for the others interpolation methods and others channels with different delay profiles, and the same results have been obtained.
+Figure 14 presents the MER versus the estimation error, both in logarithmic scale, where it is possible to conclude that the MER is related almost linearly with the channel estimation error, if both measures are analyzed on a logarithmic scale.